robert/robert.github.com/_posts/2100-01-01-systems-design.md

 ----

 "What do you think so far?" asks Kate.
 "Is this roughly what you've been thinking?"
 You make a non-committal face and take a big bite of a nearby sandwich in order to preclude any further discussion.
+Kate continues:

 ----